 C) Add a Pendulum or Chime (or Both)

 These types of actions are available in both the High Torque and Standard Power Clock Motors.
 Most also have options that are run with AA or C-Cell batteries.
 C-Cells are like having a bigger gas tank.
 C-Cell powered motors are more expensive but a popular option.

-High Torque Movements include an End Cap in a brass color.
+High Torque Movements include an End Cap in brass color.
 You can purchase a black end cap separately.
-You can also purchase an open end nut separately.
+You can also purchase an open-end nut separately.

-Standard (AKA Mini) movements include a hanging bracket, mounting nut, washer, and an open second hand nut.
+Standard (AKA Mini) movements include a hanging bracket, mounting nut, washer, and an open second-hand nut.
 You can purchase a black or brass end cap separately if you are not going to use a second hand.
-Our free hands typically include a set with hour and minute and second hands, but read product info for details please.
+Our free hands typically include a set with the hour and minute and second hands but read product info for details, please.
 Second hands are sold separately with premium hands.